JayHelton/firebase-firelobby/README.md

 Now that we would have a list of users in the lobby, we have a handful of interactions we need to create in order to join and leave our lobby, as well as a function to mark our user as "ready" or "not ready".

-We will create functions and action buttons to join and leave the lobby as well as a function to change the readiness of our user within the lobby.
+We will create functions and action buttons to join and leave the lobby, as well as a function to change the readiness of our user within the lobby.
 We will also create a variable to determine if our user is currently in the lobby, which will drive what buttons we show and hide.

 ```javascript
 // Omitted